kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 ### Footer links

 The footer can contain additional links defined in this widget.
-These are links to other pages, defined by (title, target URL and if it opens in a new tab or not).
+These are links to other pages, each of one defined by these fields: a title, a target URL and a boolean in case it should open in a new tab or not.

 ### Footer logos

 The footer can contain a list of logos.
-These are images defined in the site with links to other pages, defined by (title, logo image, target URL and if it opens in a new tab or not).
+These are images defined in the site with links to other pages, each of one defined by these fields: a title, a logo image, a target URL and a boolean in case it should open in a new tab or not.
 Their appearance can be further customized by defining the size of the logos, as either `small` or `large`, and the width of the their container, either `default` or `layout`.